johnjoeann4/notes/README.md

 In brief:
 "Program for clarity and maintainability; simplicity is sophistication.
 Embrace refactoring, modularity, and proven patterns.
 Debugging means solving problems at their source, not just symptoms."

+# 2024-02-18
+- Today's programming wisdom: "Premature optimization is the root of all evil." - Donald Knuth.

+In fewer words, it suggests that focusing on optimizing code too early in the development process can lead to unnecessary complexity and potentially overlook more significant design considerations.
+Instead, it's wiser to first ensure your program is correct, clear, and maintainable, then optimize only where and when data or profiling indicates a genuine need for improvement.
+This quote encourages developers to strike a balance between efficiency and practicality.